 1- Hereditary Hair Loss

-Hereditary hair loss is a primary cause of hair loss in women.
-Because the genetics of hereditary alopecia are a x-linked.
+Hereditary hair loss is the most common cause of hair loss in women.
+Because the genetics of pattern hair loss is a x-linked.
 You can inherit this type of hair loss in women from either parent.

 Mostly, minoxidil is a popular remedy among women.
 Some choose the path of anti-androgen pills.
 Other times, if the pattern hair loss is severe, hair transplant is the ideal option.
 In any case, discuss your options with your doctor.
 You can also contact us if you’re interested in a hair transplant.
 Our medical specialists will let you know if you are suitable.

 2- Traction Alopecia

 Traction alopecia is tremendously prevalent among Vogue cover chicks.
 Supermodels follow a demanding schedule and superior standards to maintain variety in looks.
 The nature of the industry, the heavy styling, and lack of rest are only a fortune-telling card for hair loss.

 If non-permanent, the scalp can recover with sufficient rest from styling, a better diet, and physical well being.
 Otherwise, you can retain your hair via hair transplants.

 Another common condition that causes hair loss in women is alopecia areata.
 Unlike other conditions of hair loss in women, alopecia areata treatment varies.
 Instead of focusing on the scalp and preventing the progression of your hair loss, set your mind on resolving the underlying cause.

 By putting an end to the disorder that is triggering hair loss, you have a higher chance of retaining your hair back.
 Typically hair grows after you resolve your autoimmune disorder.
 But even if hair loss is permanent you can consider hair transplant as well.

 Many famous faces have suffered from thinning and patchy growth.
 Here are four public figures who have spoken out about their challenges: